Burnsville Real Estate

-This community was originally settled by members of the Dakota nation.
-Later, Europeans came to settle the area, which helped transform it into a rural Irish farming community.
+This community was originally settled by members of the Dakota Nation.
+Later, Europeans came to settle the area, where it grew into a rural Irish farming community.

 The community is said to have been named after an early Irish settler and landowner by the name of William Byrne.
 This man’s surname was incorrectly recorded and never corrected – hence the modern-day spelling of this community’s name.

 Over time, Burnsville became a resort town, with cottages all along Crystal Lake and Orchard Lake.

 With the construction of Interstate 35, the population began to grow in this community.
 The completion of rail access in 1864 helped as well.